-Overall we learned that 100% of our students are satisfied with the quality of the program, 90% feel challenged, and 100% would recommend the program to a friend.
+Overall, for the second year in a row, 100% of our students are satisfied with the program's quality, 100% feel challenged, and 100% would recommend the program to a friend.
 Furthermore, 100% of the students feel they developed significantly in each of the four learning outcomes (i.e., rated learning on each LO to a great or moderate extent).
 Overall, student perceptions of learning were similar to previous years.
-On the formative survey, even though the medium (i.e., Canvas vs Qualtrics survey) and scale were different this year, instructors perceived student achievement of LOs to be like previous years.
+On the formative survey, instructors also perceived student achievement of LOs to be like previous years.
 The summative survey indicated high achievement of all outcomes, with few students assessed at low levels of mastery (i.e., students were assessed to be fully or moderately achieving all outcomes).

-- Student Assessment of LOs: Students rated 3 of the 4 LOs (apply leadership competencies, apply OD, apply EBDM) very high (92% rated they learned 'to a great extent' and 8% rated they learned 'to a moderate extent').
-Students were less confident in their rating of LO2 (argumentation skills) with 62% rating it 'to a great extent' and the remaining 38% rating that they learned 'to a moderate extent'. - Instructor Formative Assessment of LOs: It should be noted that not all of the MA LOD courses were integrated with the new Canvas assessment due to the timing of courses.
-The Ns for each LO, however, approached previous years (N = 56-114).
-Instructors rated almost all students as meeting or approaching standards for both LO3 and LO4 (apply leadership and apply OD).
-Students were rated much lower on LO1 and LO2 (applying evidence-based framework and argumentation skills - Instructor Summative Assessment of LOs: On the summative assessment, instructors rated that students demonstrated full achievement of each of the LOs at the highest-level in the past 4 years.
-Major improvements were seen in LO1 and LO2, which suggests many of the writing and statistics changes made in the previous years are making an impact. - Trends: There is a trend that indicates a discrepancy between the content-related LOs (LO3 OD; LO4 leadership) and the writing and research-related LOs (LO1 &2).
-The gap, however, seems to be shrinking.
+- Student Assessment of LOs: Students rated all four of the LOs very high (apply leadership competencies, apply OD, apply EBDM, and argumentation skills).
+For the two content-related LOs (apply leadership and OD), 100% of students rated that they learned 'to a great extent.'
+Student ratings of the LOs applying EBDM and argumentation skills were the highest ever reported by a graduating class, with 78% rating them 'to a great extent' and the remaining 22% rating that they learned 'to a moderate extent'. - Instructor Formative Assessment of LOs: Instructors rated almost all students as meeting or approaching standards for both LO3 and LO4 (apply leadership and apply OD).
+Students were rated much lower on LO1 and LO2 (applying evidence-based framework and argumentation skills).
+It should be noted that the Ns for each LO are different.
+Courses with higher Ns typically have students across several programs.
+Further, some of these courses are introductory, meaning students are not necessarily expected to meet or exceed standards. - Instructor Summative Assessment of LOs: On the summative assessment, instructors rated that students demonstrated full achievement of each of the LOs at the highest level in the past 4 years.
+While the sample size is small and it may be that this was just a very strong cohort it should be noted that almost 100% of students achieved a high degree of mastery on each of the four LOs.
+Again, these improvements suggest that programmatic changes are making an impact. - Trends: Last year, it was noted that there is a discrepancy between the content-related LOs (LO3 OD; LO4 leadership) and the writing and research-related LOs (LO1 &2).
+Once again, the gap seems to be shrinking.
 Instructors continue to indicate more of an issue with LO1 (methods, stats), while students reported learning less on LO2 (effective argumentation skills).
-Summative results, however, suggests that students are making strides in both argumentation skills and providing evidence.
-That is, the higher ratings from the summative instructor assessment and student exit surveys (above the formative assessment data) suggests that students are improving as they progress in the program (particularly LOs 1 & 2), as these ratings reflect student competency at the conclusion of the degree.
+Summative results, however, suggest that students are making strides in both argumentation skills and providing evidence.
+That is, the higher ratings from the summative instructor assessment and student exit surveys (above the formative assessment data) suggest that students improve as they progress in the program (particularly LOs 1 & 2), as these ratings reflect student competency at the conclusion of the degree.
 It should be noted that changes could also represent random differences among cohort samples.